 When you arrive, you will be greeted by a large pile of bedding.
 A Saks Fifth Avenue pillow along with the same brand of light and heavy blanket.
 You will also have some united branded headphones and plenty of trays and storage units (see photos).

 The United B787 Business Class seat is similar to the one that Qatar Airways installed on its A330 planes.
 The soft cushioned seat has a generous pitch of 78 inch (195 cm), with a width of 22 inch (56 cm).
 The seat is quite comfortable, even for a 10+ hour flight.
 Each seat features a 15.4 inch HD touch screen.
-Below the TV monitor, you find a drawer which is large enough to store your laptop, and an ottoman which becomes part of the flatbed once the seat is fully reclined.
+Below the TV monitor, you find a drawer that is large enough to store your laptop and an ottoman which becomes part of the flatbed once the seat is fully reclined.

 The size of the ottoman differs dramatically depending upon the row: the bulkhead seats in rows 1 & 6 offer a much larger ottoman as compared to the cramp footrests of all the other Business Class seats.